 5.3.1 Basic principles

 When offline charging and online charging are applicable to a service delivery, the charging information of both offline charging (without quota management) and online charging (with quota management) can be provided in a single command.
 The triggering for reporting the charging information can be any triggers of the offline charging or online charging (deferred or immediate triggers).

+The invocation of the Charging Data Request for start of service, in case there is no valid quota for the rating group, can be done in either blocking mode or non-blocking modeblocking mode:

+- blocking mode: the service delivery shall not start before its authorization from CHF;

+- non-blocking mode: the service delivery may start before its authorization from CHF.

 For invoking the ConvergedCharging service with quota management, the ConvergedCharging service will operate in decentralized unit determination with the provided amounts of the Quota Requested information element otherwise if no amount is included in the Quota Requested information element, the ConvergedCharging service will operate in centralized unit determination and rating.